Sea Cloud 96.35m (316'1") | 1931

 - Interior design: Vivianne Piquet

-The second largest yacht so far delivered by Perini Navi (after Maltese Falcon), this elegant Ron Holland design performs exceptionally well under sail, being able to achieve speeds of over 17 knots in optimum conditions.
+Spirit of the C's (ex-Felicita West) is the second largest sailing yacht so far delivered by Perini Navi (after Maltese Falcon).
+This elegant Ron Holland design performs exceptionally well under sail, being able to achieve speeds of over 17 knots in optimum conditions.
 At the same time, her ultra-wide beam of 12.7m allows large internal volume as well as side decks on which two people can walk side by side.
 Her flying bridge is able to accommodate all 12 guests at once, while her bathing platform descends from the main deck to provide easy access to the water.
 The most spectacular views are from the bow seat or a crow’s nest ‘lift’ that ascends 40 metres up the mast.
 The owner’s suite on the lower deck occupies the entire width of the hull and includes a small lounge, office, wardrobe, bedroom, large bathroom and separate toilet.
 Also on the lower deck, a further four en suite guest cabins are positioned towards the bow.

 - Builder: Perini Navi